Jerry Narron: Personal life

 Narron is married to Donna Narron.
-He has seven children: Connor, Cara, Clare, Caitlyn, Callie, Chelsy and Hunter.
+He has five children and two stepchildren: Connor, Cara, Clare, Caitlyn, Callie, Chelsy, Coco and Hunter.
 His son Connor was the fourth-ranked prospect for the high school class of 2010 by ESPN's Perfect Game.
 The Orioles selected Connor in the fifth round of the 2010 MLB draft; he played in Minor League Baseball during the 2010 to 2014 seasons.
 Narron's brother Johnny was the hitting coach for the Milwaukee Brewers from 2012 to 2014.
 Narron is the nephew of former major league catcher and coach Sam W. Narron and cousin of pitcher Sam F. Narron.

 Narron is known for writing out lineup cards using a distinct form of calligraphy, and for rendering the names of players from Japan, Korea and Taiwan in their native scripts on the lineup cards.